Introduction

 For optimization, completeness ensures that limit points of iterative algorithms actually belong to

-converges to a limit within the space.
+sequence converges to a limit within the space.
+This equivalence is the reason both

 Balls